Grass Lake Nature Park: History

 The lake and surrounding wetland has been owned by the City of Olympia since the 1980s and a master plan developed for the site by 1998.
 The park was previously known as Grass Lake Refuge and renamed to its current moniker around 2010.
 The preserve was expanded by approximately 8 acre in 2007 after the Olympia Parks, Arts & Recreation Department purchased a northwest corner parcel for $346,000.
 The expansion gave the city almost complete ownership of the shoreline of one of the ponds in the preserve, Lake Louise.

 The park underwent a $2.8 million infrastructure improvement project that began in August 2024 and was completed in June 2025.
 The efforts improved access to the site, parking, and provided additional hiking amenities as well as an overhaul of the existing pathways.
 Public art sculptures and new signage were also included in the project.
 An expansion of the picnic area led to an additional 0.5 acre to the wetland area.

+In 2026, Grass Lake Nature Park received the Trail Award from the Washington State Recreation and Park Association.